 Now, pay careful attention.
 After finding your level and section and BEFORE actually taking your seat, there are a few things that we need to discuss.
 I will list them in order, starting with the most important item.

-- And of course, you will also want to grab a liquid to wash it all down.
+I’m not joking.
+This is one place where public drinking is traditional.
+Even if you don’t drink beer, you will want to grab a liquid to wash everything down.
 Beer, water and soft drinks are always available.

 Moving to your seat